 Bill Korn is our Chief Financial Officer.
-Mr. Korn joined CareCloud in July 2013.
+Mr. Korn joined CareCloud as our Chief Financial Officer in July 2013.
 Prior to joining CareCloud, Mr. Korn served as the Chief Financial Officer for six other early-stage technology businesses.
-From January 2013 until he joined us, Mr. Korn served as the Chief Financial Officer of SnapOne, Inc., a developer of cloud-based applications for mobile devices, and from June 2012 until December 2012, Mr. Korn was doing private advisory work.
+From January 2013 until he joined us, Mr. Korn served as the Chief Financial Officer of SnapOne, Inc., a developer of cloud-based applications for mobile devices, and from June 2012 until December 2012, Mr. Korn performed private advisory work.
 Prior to that, from August 2002 to June 2012, Mr. Korn was the Chief Financial Officer of Antenna Software, Inc. Earlier in his career, Mr. Korn spent ten years with IBM, where he served on the senior management team that created IBM's services strategy in the 1990s.
-Currently, Mr. Korn serves on the Board of Jerash Holdings (US), Inc. (Nasdaq: JRSH), where he is Chairman of the Audit Committee, as well as the Board of siParadigm Diagnostic Informatics.
+Currently, Mr. Korn serves on the Board of Jerash Holdings (US), Inc. (Nasdaq: JRSH), where he is Chairman of the Audit Committee.
 Mr. Korn received his Bachelor of Arts in Economics magna cum laude from Harvard College and his Master of Business Administration from Harvard Business School.

 Cameron P. Munter has served as a member of our Board of Directors since June 2013, and is the Chairman of our Nominating and Governance Committee and a member of our Compensation Committee.
 Mr. Munter served as the U.S. Ambassador to Pakistan from October 2010 through July 2012 and as President and CEO of the EastWest Institute, an international, non-partisan organization through June 2019.
 Prior to these appointments, Mr. Munter held a variety of high-profile diplomatic positions in Iraq and also served as U.S. Ambassador to Serbia from March 2007 to March 2009.
 Mr. Munter received his Bachelor of Arts, magna cum laude, from Cornell University and doctoral degree in Modern European History from the Johns Hopkins University.
-He currently serves as senior advisor to Agora Strategy Group AG, a Berlin-based consulting firm.
+He is a senior fellow of the CEVRO Institute in Prague and a non-resident senior fellow of the Atlantic Council in Washington.

 Norman Roth is our Controller and Principal Accounting Officer.
-Mr. Roth joined CareCloud in September 2014.
+Mr. Roth joined CareCloud as our Controller and Principal Accounting Officer in September 2014.
 Prior to joining CareCloud, Mr. Roth worked as a forensic accountant since 2003 primarily in the accounting malpractice area.
 From 1991 through 2002, Mr. Roth served as the Director of External Reporting, Treasury and Tax and later as Business Manager of WWOR-TV.
 Mr. Roth began his career at Ernst & Young LLP in 1977 and left as a senior manager after 13 years of service.
 Mr. Roth received his Bachelor of Arts degree summa cum laude from Rutgers College and his Master of Business Administration -Taxation from Fairleigh Dickinson University.
 Mr. Roth is a certified public accountant and a certified fraud examiner.